YuyangXueEd/MuLTIHydra/README.md

 ## License

-Lightning-Hydra-Template is licensed under the MIT License.
+MuLTI-Hydra-Template is licensed under the MIT License.

 ```
 MIT License

-Copyright (c) 2021 ashleve
+Copyright (c) 2021 YuyangXueEd

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal